ethereum-optimism/optimism/packages/docs/src/core/src/extending-pigi-core.rst

 To this end, ``@pigi/core`` is designed to be maximally extensible.
 It tries to make as few decisions on your behalf as possible.
 This means you can make a lot of different clients out of ``@pigi/core``!
-So far we've tested out creating a full `Node.js` node and a full node inside of a `Chrome extension`_!

 What's missing
 =============